 It is generally recommended that you appoint a professional tradesperson to carry out a gutter system installation where connecting sections together is required as working at height can be particularly hazardous, however if you have some experience in joining gutters or you are confident that you will be able to complete the job with the right tools and guidance then in this post we share a few tips that may help you to get the job done.

 Please note that this blog post specifically focuses on how to join guttering that is made from PVC, as the methods for joining other types of guttering can vary.

 Benefits of Plastic Guttering

-PVC guttering offers a number of advantages which is why it is usually the most popular option for drain solutions in the UK.
-It is not only more affordable and generally requires less maintenance than other types of gutters such as copper, aluminium or cast iron gutters, plastic gutters are also very lightweight which mean they can be a lot easier to install.
-PVC gutters are also readily available from a wide number of stockists which makes it much more convenient when it comes to purchasing replacement or additional sections of pvc gutter, and it comes in 2 metre, 3 metre and 4 metre lengths which can easily be cut to size as needed using a fine-toothed hacksaw.
+PVC guttering offers a number of advantages which is why it is usually the most popular option for roof drain solutions in the UK.
+It is not only more affordable but it also generally requires less maintenance than other types of gutters such as copper, aluminium or cast iron gutters.
+Plastic gutters are also very lightweight which mean they can be a lot easier to install.
+PVC gutters are also readily available from a wide number of stockists which makes it much more convenient when it comes to purchasing replacement or additional sections of pvc gutter and it comes in 2 metre, 3 metre and 4 metre lengths which can easily be cut to size as needed using a fine-toothed hacksaw.